Alpha5959/reliable-ghostping/README.md

 - 👤 Detects and logs deleted messages containing mentions.
 - 🔔 Notifies the pinged user, even if the message was deleted.
 - 🛡️ Provides detailed information about the ghost ping.
-- 🚫 Ignores messages from specified users or channels.
+- 🚫 Ignores messages from specified users.
 - 📝 Customizable embed messages and field titles.

 ---